Determine SSO Classification (Yes / No / Not Supported / Not Known)

 Replace:

-• c_sso with your field internal name
+• c_sso with your internal field name

 Update app endpoint reference: